12 Things You Shouldn’t Be Cleaning with Paper Towels

 Mirrors and windows

-When cleaning windows and mirrors, use microfiber clothes—a favorite of professional cleaners—instead of paper towels.
-“I used to be a firm believer in Windex and paper towels to get my windows and mirrors sparkling, but I’ve since converted,” says Lifestyle expert Ayn-Monique Klahre of Apartment Therapy’s The Kitchn, an online food magazine.
-Microfiber cloths, explains Klahre, work just as well (if not better) and they’re reusable.
-“If you don’t have cloth, newspaper or even a paper bag will also work.
+When cleaning windows and mirrors, use microfiber cloths—a favorite of professional cleaners—instead of paper towels.
+"I used to be a firm believer in Windex and paper towels to get my windows and mirrors sparkling, but I've since converted," says Lifestyle expert Ayn-Monique Klahre of Apartment Therapy's The Kitchn, an online food magazine.
+Microfiber cloths, explains Klahre, work just as well (if not better) and they're reusable.
+"If you don't have cloth, newspaper or even a paper bag will also work.
 And the best part: None of them leave lint behind the way a paper towel can."
 While you're probably sticking to Windex for your windows and mirrors, here are some things you should never clean with it.

 "Paper towels are not effective in cleaning toilets," says professional cleaner Carolyn Osborne, Crew Leader, Housekeeping Associates.
 "Instead, use Lysol Toilet Bowl cleaner or Comet Toilet Bowl Cleaner with bleach and a toilet bowl brush to make your toilet bowl sparkle."
 Check out the germiest places in your bathroom.